-- Some dog breeds are more prone to dental issues than others – very short muzzled breeds (Brachycephalic), dogs with narrow, pointed muzzles (like sheltie, poodles and dachsie), and some tiny-mouthed toy breeds seem to struggle more than average.
+- Some dog breeds are more prone to dental issues than others – very short muzzled breeds (brachycephalic), dogs with narrow, pointed muzzles (like sheltie, poodles and dachsie), and some tiny-mouthed toy breeds seem to struggle more than average.

 What’s causing that doggie breath?

 All mammals have naturally-occurring bacteria in their mouths.
 When these bacteria combine with proteins and saliva in the mouth, a slimy substance called a ‘biofilm’ forms which coats the surface of the teeth.
-This is what we know as plaque – the stuff dentists recommend we remove by brushing regularly.
-Left unchecked, plaque builds up into a harder substance called tartar, which can result in rotten teeth for pets and people.
+This is what we know as plaque – the stuff dentists recommend we remove by regularly.
+Left unchecked, plaque builds up and is mineralised into a harder substance called tartar, which can result in rotten teeth for pets and people.